banners

 spacerobotics

-Autonomy in planetary exploration is nowadays in the spotlight since space agencies are preparing different missions to place rovers in other planets and satellites.
-Although autonomy has been widely researched for terrestrial applications, it remains to be fully adapted to rovers.
-To solve this issue, the space robotics team from the University of Malaga arises as a spin-off within the Robotics and Mechatronics research group, which has demonstrated wide experience in field robotics and manipulation.
-Recent activities, in collaboration with ESA, have supported the development of a path and motion planning methods for planetary exploration.
+Autonomy in planetary exploration is nowadays in the spotlight as space agencies and commercial ventures plan new missions to deploy rovers in other planets and moons.
+While autonomy has been extensively studied for terrestrial applications, its adaptation to space robotics remains an ongoing challenge.
+Addressing this need, the Space Robotics team at the University of Malaga emerged as a spin-off from the renowned Robotics and Mechatronics Research Group, which has extensive experience in field robotics and manipulation.
+In collaboration with the European Space Agency (ESA), the team has recently contributed to advancing path, motion planning, and perception methods for planetary exploration, deploying our algorithms in HDPR, ExoTeR, MaRTA, and RAT rover testbeds.

-Our mission is to research and develop novel methods and techniques that help to increase autonomy in space robotics, covering both planetary and in-orbit scenarios.
-This research takes advantage of earth to space technology adaptation and vice-versa.
-Moreover, the aim of the lab is to train future engineers in the field of space robotics, taking students from the Industrial Engineering faculty at UMA to carry out internships and dissertation works in this topic.
-Most of our projects are carried in collaboration with other research institutions through joint projects, or via technology transfer contract with companies and research organizations.
+Our mission is to research and develop novel methods and techniques that help to increase autonomy in space robotics, covering both planetary and orbital scenarios.
+Our research takes advantage of earth-to-space technology adaptation and vice-versa.
+Moreover, the aim of the lab is to train future engineers in the field of space robotics, training students from the Industrial Engineering faculty at UMA to carry out internships and dissertation works in this topic.
+Most of our projects are conducted in collaboration with national and international research institutions through joint projects or via technology transfer contracts with companies and research organizations.

 Después del cuerpo del contenido